holepunchto/bare-module/README.md

   // is defined, otherwise defaults to SCRIPT.
   defaultType: Module.constants.types.SCRIPT,
   // A cache of loaded modules.
 Inherited from `referrer` if it is defined,
+  // otherwise a fresh cache is used.
+Pass an explicit cache object to use it,
-  // otherwise defaults to `Module.cache`.
-Pass `false` to use a throw-away
+  // `true` to opt in to the shared `Module.cache`, or `false` to force a fresh
   // cache.
   cache,
   // The module representing the entry script where the program was launched.